finn-freas/Trash_Detection/README.md

 Note:

-I chose to do 36 epochs, as I found after that performance began to fall off:
+I chose to do 36 epochs, as I found after that performance began to fall off after:

 ![v1](images/graph_v1.jpeg)